top of page

 What is Fasenra?

-Fasenra (benralizumab) is a biologic therapy used to treat severe eosinophilic asthma in those that have not responded adequately to asthma medications including high doses of combination medicines such as Advair, Dulera, Symbicort, Breo, or Trelegy.
+Fasenra (benralizumab) is a biologic therapy used to treat severe eosinophilic asthma in those who have not responded adequately to asthma medications, including high doses of combination medicines such as Advair, Dulera, Symbicort, Breo, or Trelegy.
 Fasenra is a medication administered in our office.
 The first 3 injections occur every 4 weeks and then every 8 weeks thereafter.

 What is Fasenra indicated for?